The convergence of the Stochastic Gradient Descent (SGD) : a self-contained proof: Concluding remarks

 \section{Concluding remarks}

 We make here some remarks concerning the hypothesis and the use in Neural Networks.

-First, consider the hypothesis $\sum_n \rho_n= \infty$; at first it may seem strange but this is not really so.
+First, consider the hypothesis $\sum_n \rho_n= \infty$; at first it may seem strange but this is not really so\footnote{One may show on a simple counter-example $L(\omega,X) = (X-\omega)^2/2$ with $\omega$ a standard normal that $\sum_n \rho_n <\infty$ will lead to a non-null limit variance; to do so, use a second order version of lemma~\ref{lemma:product} and the formula $Var(X_{n+1}) = (1-\rho_n)^2 Var(X_n) + \rho_n^2$ true in this case.} .
 Note that in particular it is true when $\rho_n$ is a constant.
-But in general, if we forget the stochastic part\footnote{This can be made precise when the stochastic part is added, see \cite{ayadi2020stochastic}.}, one can interpret the SGD as following some continuous time dynamics of the type $X'(t) = - \nabla \Lcal(X)$; for the simple quadratic function $\Lcal(X)= \alpha \|X\|^2 / 2$ the dynamics is $X'(t) = -\alpha X(t)$ with solution $X(t) = e^{-\alpha t}X(0)$ needs an infinite 'time' $t$ to converge to the minimum $X_*=0_N$.
+But in general, if we forget the stochastic part\footnote{This can be made precise when the stochastic part is added, see \cite{ayadi2020stochastic}.}, one can interpret the SGD as following some continuous time dynamics of the type $X'(t) = - \nabla \Lcal(X)$; for the simple quadratic function $\Lcal(X)= \alpha \|X\|^2 / 2$ the dynamics is $X'(t) = -\alpha X(t)$ with solution $X(t) = e^{-\alpha t}X(0)$ needing an infinite 'time' $t$ to converge to the minimum $X_*=0_N$.
 Or here $\sum_n \rho_n$ is the discrete version of the time and thus it is not a surprise to need infinite time to obtain $X_*$ with infinite precision.
 On the other hand if a finite precision is needed one can just take a constant time step as indicated in the theorem\footnote{but in this case one may spend a too long time to wait for the convergence to this small neighborhood to arrive see \cite{ayadi2020stochastic} for some ways to accelerate the convergence.}.

-On the other hand, an important example that satisfies \eqref{eq:hyprhon} is $\rho_n = \frac{c_1}{c_2 + n}$, with $c_1, c_2 > 0$.
+Note that an important example that satisfies \eqref{eq:hyprhon} is $\rho_n = \frac{c_3}{c_4 + n}$, with $c_3, c_4 > 0$.
 In general giving a functional form for $\rho_n$ is termed 'choosing a decay rate', but it may not be clear what the best decay rate is in general.

+Finally, concerning the hypothesis \eqref{eq:hypgradbounded} and \eqref{eq:hypstrongconvex} both can be considerably weakened, but at the cost of a longer proof.